 The world of SEO has changed… and continues to change.

-As I’ve discussed before (see my personal rant), one can no longer rely upon cutesy SEO tricks to scam their way to the top of search engines.
 In fact, in a few years it may even be passé even to talk about “search engines.”
 There are seismic shifts in the search world that will dramatically impact e-commerce.

 That’s why I wrote this article.